What Is A Domain Name

 HTML Made Easy registers its domain at NameCheap

-A domain name is a website address such as www.mywebsite.com To become the owner of a domain name you need to register it on a yearly basis at a domain registrar such as NameCheap.
+A domain name is a website address such as www.mywebsite.com To become the owner of a domain name you need to register it on a yearly basis at a domain registrar.
+Most web hosts also offer domain registration when purchasing hosting.
 If a domain is not renewed it expires and becomes available to the public.

 How To Choose A Domain Name